Rathouisia leonina: Feeding habits

-In laboratory experiments, this slug also preyed upon Cathaica fasciola (Bradybaenidae), Cornu aspersum (Helicidae), and Achatina fulica (Achatinidae).
+In laboratory experiments, this slug also preyed upon Cathaica fasciola (Camaenidae), Cornu aspersum (Helicidae), and Achatina fulica (Achatinidae).
 It does not prey on other slugs.

 Life cycle

 Rathouisia leonina lays clutches of 10 to 49 eggs.
 The eggs are spherical or ellipsoidal in shape, with a diameter of 1.88 to 3.09 mm.
 The eggs are a translucent light smoke-blue or light pink in color.
 Juveniles hatch from the eggs after 25 to 29 days when kept in temperatures of 17.5 to 23.5 °C.